infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline.md

 Its lunch time!
 Go get some food.
-The cafeteria is full of people, who are looking at you You go to the convenience store, buys some other stuff You also see some medication for depression, and self defense knife You walk out, but your mind stops you, "What, you gonna eat that cold?"
+The cafeteria is full of people, who are looking at you You go to the convenience store, buys some other stuff You also see some medication for depression, and knife You walk out, but your mind stops you, "What, you gonna eat that cold?"
 "you suppose I ask him to microwave it?"